Getting Started with Interstate 75

 Running the examples

-You can find the MicroPython examples here - the generic examples are good to start with as they don't need any dependencies.
+Examples for our older RP2040 based boards can be found here - the generic examples are good to start with as they don't need any dependencies.
 If you click on the raw button it makes it easy to copy and paste them into the top box in Thonny.
 Press the green run button in the toolbar to run the code!

 Using PicoGraphics